Aymz96/NodejsMongodb_Dev_Env/README.md

 - The project will also have a CI/CD pipeline which will be listening to push requests, if successful it will merge to master.

 ### Prerequisites
-- In order to run the Nodejs Cookbook you must ensure you have the packages bellow:
+- In order to run the Nodejs Cookbook you must ensure you have the packages below:

 ```CSS
 - Virtualbox